Py10Analyst/Flight-Price_Prediction/README.md

 Flight-Price_Prediction@Kaggle_Dataset: EDA+Feature_Engineering
 Objective:
 The goal of this project is to analyze flight pricing data using Exploratory Data Analysis (EDA) and Feature Engineering (FE) to understand the factors affecting flight prices and prepare the dataset for predictive modeling.
-Dataset Information
-The dataset was sourced from Kaggle:
- Flight Price Prediction Dataset

 Key Features:
 1. Airline – The airline operating the flight (Categorical).
 2. Flight – Flight code (Categorical).